ModuSeg: Decoupling Object Discovery and Semantic Retrieval for Training-Free Weakly Supervised Segmentation: Related Work

 The fundamental challenge in WSSS lies in the inherent coupling between semantic classification and object localization.
 Traditional approaches rely on Class Activation Maps (CAMs) \cite{zhou2016learning}, which inevitably focus on sparse discriminative object parts rather than the complete object extent.
 To rectify these incomplete parts, earlier methods such as AffinityNet \cite{ahn2018learning} require complex iterative refinement and computationally expensive retraining of a final segmentation network.

-Recent advancements leverage the global context of Vision Transformers (ViT) and Vision-Language Models (VLMs).
+Recent advancements leverage stronger priors from Vision Transformers (ViT), Vision-Language Models (VLMs) and class-agnostic segmentation models.
 Methods such as ToCo \cite{ru2023token} and MCTformer+ \cite{xu2024mctformer+} utilize self-attention mechanisms to encourage integral object activation.
 Meanwhile, CLIP-based approaches have emerged as a dominant paradigm.
-WeCLIP \cite{zhang2024frozen} and WeakCLIP \cite{zhu2025weakclip} freeze the CLIP backbone to extract dense knowledge, whereas VPL \cite{xu2025toward} and SSR \cite{bi2025ssr} introduce prototype learning or spatial rectification to bridge the modality gap.
-However, these methods remain optimization-dependent, forcing the model to delineate boundaries from noisy supervision.
-Our work breaks this optimization dependency by abandoning the coupled optimization strategy entirely, achieving a purely training-free pipeline.
+WeCLIP \cite{zhang2024frozen} and WeakCLIP \cite{zhu2025weakclip} freeze the CLIP backbone to extract dense knowledge.
+SAM-based methods such as SEPL \cite{chen2023segment} and S2C \cite{kweon2024sam} exploit class-agnostic mask priors to improve CAM or pseudo-label quality.
+However, these methods rely on a coupled optimization paradigm, forcing models to learn dense predictions from inherently noisy pseudo-supervision.
+In contrast, our work decouples object discovery and semantic retrieval by formulating segmentation as a training-free proposal-retrieval process.